Wila Frank: Critical reception

 Wila Frank's debut album, Black Cloud, has garnered attention for its emotional resonance and intricate compositions.
-NPR featured Frank in a music mix alongside artists Rufus Wainwright and PJ Harvey, describing her work as "ethereal and cinematic," with the title track "Black Cloud" noted for its haunting beauty and depth.
+NPR featured Frank in a music mix alongside artists Rufus Wainwright and PJ Harvey, describing her work as "introspective and cinematic," with the title track "Black Cloud" noted for its haunting beauty and depth.

 Under the Radar praised the album's storytelling, emphasizing its ability to evoke both intimacy and universality, while Enigma called it "cinematic" and "introspective with scalpel-like precision."